Intimacy In The Time Of Lockdowns Inspired Cheeky New Song “Bush Bash”From Aotearoa Band Revulva

 Revulva released their debut EP "Girl's Gotta Eat" mid-2022 to rave-reviews and an SRN "best EP" nomination.
 Their last release "This Town" remained in the NZ SRN and Hot Singles charts for months while the band toured the single up and down the country.
 Their theatrical and epic live shows have seen them performing at festivals such as 121 Festival, Tora Bombora, Nest Fest, Welcome To Nowhere, Newtown Festival, Cubadupa, and Twisted Frequency among many more.

-Revulva’s single and music video "Bush Bash" is available now (June 7) from all streaming platforms.
+Revulva’s single and music video "Bush Bash" is available (fromJune 7) from all streaming platforms.